What do you think of when you hear the word mercy?

 Beg for mercy.

-I watch a lot of sports, especially college baseball and softball.
-So I think of the ole mercy rule … where a game is stopped when one team scores a lot of runs on the other team after a certain number of innings.
+I watch a lot of sports so I think of the ole mercy rule … where a game is stopped when one team scores a lot of runs on the other team.

 Merriam-Webster defines mercy as: